akula-kumar-333/bookstore-php/README.md

-# bookstore-php
+# LAMP Demo

-this repo is for bookstore app written in PHP language.
+To Execute this application we would be using LAMP stack.
+Deploy the application code in apache server